 - The use of technology has become a significant component of many safeguarding issues.
-For example, technology often provides the platform that facilitates harm in cases of child exploitation; radicalisation; sexual predation and bullying. - Greenvale Primary School will empower, protect and educate the whole school community in the use of technology and establish mechanisms to identify, intervene in, and escalate any incident where appropriate. - The DSL has overall responsibility for online safeguarding within the school but will liaise as necessary with other members of staff. - The DSL and leadership team and Governing Body have read, understood and acted upon all guidance regarding Online Safety within 'Keeping Children Safe in Education' 2023. - Greenvale Primary School identifies the breadth of issues within online safety can be considerable, but they can be broadly categorised into four areas of risk: - Content: being exposed to illegal, inappropriate or harmful material. - Contact: being subjected to harmful online interaction with other users. - Conduct: personal online behaviour that increases the likelihood of, or causes, harm. - Commerce being exposed to online gambling, inappropriate advertising, phishing and or financial scams. - Greenvale Primary School recognises the specific risks posed by mobile phones and cameras, and, in accordance with KCSIE 2023, has appropriate policies in place that are shared and understood by all members of the school community.
-Further information reading the specific approaches relating to this can be found in the school's Online Safety policy, ICT and Acceptable Use policy, Use of Cameras and iPads and Mobile Phone policy.
-All of these policies can be obtained from the school office and some are also listed on the website. - Greenvale Primary School uses a wide range of technology.
-This includes computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - All members of staff have access to appropriate, regular and up-to-date online safety information as part of their safeguarding training. - Greenvale Primary School ensures that all staff receive training on the expectations, applicable roles and responsibilities, in relation to our filtering and monitoring systems and processes. - Greenvale Primary School ensures that appropriate filtering and monitoring systems are in place on school equipment and systems used by pupils and staff, including school devices used by pupils at home.
-See our Online Safety policy and ICT and Acceptable Use policy for further information. - Filtering and monitoring are an important part of school's online safety responsibilities, but they are only one part of our approach to online safety.
-Pupils and adults may have access to systems external to the school control, such as mobile phones and other internet enabled devices and technology.
-Where concerns are identified, appropriate action will be taken.
+For example, technology often provides the platform that facilitates harm in cases of child exploitation; radicalisation; sexual predation and bullying. - Greenvale Primary School will empower, protect and educate the whole school community in the use of technology and establish mechanisms to identify, intervene in, and escalate any incident where appropriate. - The DSL has overall responsibility for online safeguarding within the school but will liaise as necessary with other members of staff. - The DSL and leadership team and Governing Body have read, understood and acted upon all guidance regarding Online Safety within 'Keeping Children Safe in Education' 2024 - Greenvale Primary School identifies the breadth of issues within online safety can be considerable, but they can be broadly categorised into four areas of risk: - Content: being exposed to illegal, inappropriate or harmful material - Contact: being subjected to harmful online interaction with other users - Conduct: personal online behaviour that increases the likelihood of, or causes, harm. - Commerce being exposed to online gambling, inappropriate advertising, phishing and or financial scams. - Greenvale Primary School recognises the specific risks posed by mobile phones and cameras, and, in accordance with KCSIE 2024, has appropriate policies in place that are shared and understood by all members of the school community.
+Further information reading the specific approaches relating to this can be found in the school's Online Safety Policy, ICT and Acceptable Use Policy and Image Use Policy which can be found on the school website. - Greenvale Primary School uses a wide range of technology.
+This includes computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - All members of staff have access to appropriate, regular and up-to-date online safety information as part of their safeguarding training. - Greenvale Primary School ensures that all staff receive training on the expectations, applicable roles and responsibilities, in relation to our filtering and monitoring systems and processes. - Greenvale Primary School ensures that appropriate filtering and monitoring systems are in place on school equipment and systems used by pupils/students and staff, including school devices used by pupils/students at home.
+Please see our ICT and Acceptable Use policy which can be found on the school website.